Speeding up SKIP LOCKED in MySQL

 COMMIT;

-Let's see the side-effects of introducing that.
+Let's see the side-effects of introducing that split by event_id.

 mysql> SELECT thread_id, object_name, index_name, lock_type, lock_mode, lock_data FROM performance_schema.data_locks order by object_name;